Mayor Law, LLC FAQs

 - Finally, determine the best time to send a demand to the insurance company for the person who hit you in order to get as much money as possible for your injury.

-Develop and Implement a Settlement Strategy.
-This includes:
+Develop and Implement a Settlement Strategy

 - Summarizing the case and the strategy to obtain a settlement – rationale, costs basis, supportive facts.